-- 1. The right of principals to schedule staff meetings is recognized, as is the responsibility of teachers to attend. - 2.
-Such meetings shall, wherever possible: - a. be scheduled in advance and on regular dates, at reasonable intervals; - b. normally not be scheduled prior to one hour before classes begin, during recess, during noon intermission, nor normally conclude later than two (2) hours after regular dismissal time; - c. not occur during times that classes are in session, or on days when school is not in session for teachers; - d. include items submitted by staff members; - e. have actions recorded in written form, minutes kept, and distributed to teachers. - 3.
-Attendance - a. part-time teachers with half-time (0.5) or less assignment normally shall be required to attend not more than one (1) staff meeting per month; - b. part-time teachers with more than half-time (0.5) assignment may be required to attend all staff meetings;
+- a.
+The right of principals to schedule staff meetings is recognized, as is the responsibility of teachers to attend. - b.
+Where necessary, alternate arrangements may be agreed to by the Principal and the teacher. - 2.
+Such meetings shall, wherever possible: - a. be scheduled in advance and on regular dates, at reasonable intervals, normally once per month; - b. not be scheduled prior to one hour before classes begin, during recess, during noon intermission: - c. normally conclude within two (2) hours after regular dismissal time; - d. not occur during times that classes are in session; - e. include items submitted by staff members;

+- f. have actions recorded in written form, minutes kept, and distributed to teachers; and. - g. be offered in an alternate format for teachers, who are not scheduled on that day and who wish to participate.